AckerlyXu/heima/articles/vs-azure-tools-migrate-publish-web-app-to-cloud-service.md

 ![Publish a Web application to Azure](./media/vs-azure-tools-migrate-publish-web-app-to-cloud-service/IC748917.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > The **Convert**, **Convert to Azure Cloud Service Project** command is displayed only for the web project in your solution.
 For example, the command is not available for a Silverlight project in your solution.
 > When you create a service package or publish your application to Azure, warnings or errors might occur.
 These warnings and errors can help you fix issues before you deploy to Azure.
 For example, you might receive a warning about a missing assembly.
-For more information about how to treat any warnings as errors, see [Configure an Azure Cloud Service Project with Visual Studio](/documentation/articles/vs-azure-tools-configuring-an-azure-project/).
+For more information about how to treat any warnings as errors, see [Configure an Azure Cloud Service Project with Visual Studio](./vs-azure-tools-configuring-an-azure-project.md).
 If you build your application, run it locally using the compute emulator, or publish it to Azure, you might see the following error in the **Error List** window: **The specified path, file name, or both are too long**.
 This error occurs because the length of the fully qualified Azure project name is too long.
 The length of the project name, including the full path, cannot be more than 146 characters.
 For example, this is the full project name including file path for an Azure project that is created for a Silverlight application: `c:\users\<user name>\documents\visual studio 2015\Projects\SilverlightApplication4\SilverlightApplication4.Web.Azure.ccproj`.
 You might have to move your solution to a different directory that has a shorter path to reduce the length of the fully qualified project name.
 >
 >